tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 A storage service offers service only to some clients.
 A client proves their authorization to use the storage service by presenting a shared secret taken from the fURL.
-In this way **storage authorization** is performed to prevent disallowed parties from consuming all available storage resources.
+In this way **storage authorization** is performed to prevent disallowed parties from consuming any storage resources.

 Functionality
 -------------